 Once the grid has been defined, meter functions can be assigned to place in the grid.
-Touch the METERS tab then the meter cell to used.
+Touch the METERS tab then the meter cell to used as shown in Figure 4.
 Touch EDIT METER to display a list of the meter sources which are divided into AUXES, EXTERNALS etc. Some such as FADER PATHS have sub options and once the meter function has been selected, touching APPLY TO SELECTION will assign the function to that meter.